Heads up: Malware found in Piriform’s CCleaner installer

 Talos published very convincing logs of attempts by infected machines to hook into the bot Command sites.
 The primary infection Command server has been taken offline, as has a secondary server.

-Antivirus packages will likely increase their detections in the next few hours, but it’s still concerting.
+Antivirus packages will likely increase their detections in the next few hours, but it’s still concerning.

-Security researchers are now investigating other malware campaigns that appear to have been carried out from Avast's infrastructur, including a Locky ransomware distribution campaign.
+Security researchers are now investigating other malware campaigns that appear to have been carried out from Avast's infrastructure, including a Locky ransomware distribution campaign.

 We’ll be following up on AskWoody.com, as soon as the site comes back.
 Oy.